Real Estate Market 2014: Economists Outline What to Look out for

-Experts at Freddie Mac and Equifax expect falling unemployment and economic growth to keep the housing market steady in 2014.
+Experts at Freddie Mac and Equifax expect falling unemployment and economic growth to keep the housing and real estate market steady in 2014.
 This, despite climbing interest rates and anticipated growth in housing prices nationwide.

 Unemployment dipped to 6.7 percent nationally in December, and the Federal Reserve is expecting that figure to drop below 6.5 percent later this year.
 If the Fed is right, it will be the first time since the Great Recession began in 2008 that unemployment will be so low.